-- Tackling, play fighting, or rough play is strictly prohibited - Bats, baseballs, and softballs are not to be brought from home or anything deemed to be unsafe by ECRA. - Rock throwing (or other objects/projectiles) → ECRA has Zero Tolerance for any behavior that has a high potential for injury and property destruction.
-Students are prohibited from throwing rocks or other projectiles at others for any reason.
+- Tackling, play fighting, or rough play is strictly prohibited - Bats, baseballs, and softballs are not to be brought from home or anything deemed to be unsafe by ECRA. - Rock throwing (or other objects/projectiles) or any behavior that has a high potential for injury and property destruction is strictly prohibited.